To Mix Tires, Or Not To Mix Tires? That Is The Question.

-As a general rule, tires should not be mixed on any vehicle unless specified as acceptable by the tire or vehicle manufacturer.
-Drivers should avoid mixing tires with different tread patterns, internal constructions or sizes (unless front and rear staggered sizes are specified by the vehicle manufacture), and use identical tires on all of their vehicle's wheel positions in order to maintain the best control and stability.
+As a universal rule, tires should not be mixed on any vehicle unless specified as acceptable by the tire or vehicle manufacturer.
+Drivers should avoid mixing tires with different tread patterns, internal constructions or sizes (unless front and rear staggered sizes are specified by the vehicle manufacturer), and use identical tires on all of their vehicle's wheel positions in order to maintain the best control and stability.
 Additionally, drivers should never mix winter tires with all-season/summer tires, or mix run-flat tires with non-run-flat tires.

 Should I Replace All Four Tires or Two?